swelcker/cmd.csp.stemmer/README.md

 ### Installing/Usage

-To use, merge the following into your POM (or the equivalent into your Gradle build script):
+To use, merge the following into your Maven POM (or the equivalent into your Gradle build script):

 ```xml
 <repository>